mjdecker/mjdecker.github.io/_syllabi/software-architecture.md

 * Using a word processor (changing font, spell check, generate PDF)
 * Software engineering background
 * Strong programming skills

-### Learning Support Services and Resources: ###

-#### Tech Help: ####
-Information Technology Services (ITS) offers students technical support.
-Whether you have a question or issue with your computer, or need help getting your devices connected to the campus wireless, ITS is here to help!
-Visit the service desk in 107 Hayes Hall, chat online and view self-help guides at [https://www.bgsu.edu/its][], or call us at 419–372–0999.

-#### Learning Commons ####
-The Learning Commons provides free tutoring services to all BGSU students and is located on the 1st floor of Jerome Library.
-The Learning Commons provides “one-stop-shop” academic support in the areas of Academic Coaching, Supplemental Instruction, Writing Consultations, Math/Stats Tutoring, subject groups, and individual assistance.

-* For more information, visit [The Learning Commons] course-based tutoring page.
-For support with a course, please contact the Learning Commons using [this form].
-* For assistance with the writing process, you may submit your paper for review using the [inquiry form] on the [Online Submission] page.

-#### University Libraries: ####
-Looking for help with your research papers?
-Look no further than the University Libraries!
-Gain access to a wide array of information services and resources to support your classes, including books, e-books, journal articles, databases, special collections, and comfortable study spaces.
-Need a charger, laptop, or calculator?
-We've got you covered!
-The University Libraries is your go-to resource, anytime, anywhere!

-* For immediate assistance with your research, take advantage of our [Ask Us! service], where our knowledgeable librarians and library staff can assist you in person at the Information Desk, via phone, email, or [online chat].
-* You can also schedule an [Individual Research Appointment] with a librarian to receive personalized help with your research assignments, either in person or virtually.

-#### Mental Health ####
-Your mental health is important to me.
-If you are currently experiencing a crisis, call (419-372-2081) or visit the [Counseling Center] website.
-An on-call counselor is available Monday-Friday from 8am-5pm.
-The [BGSU Counseling Center] also provides a number of services such as [individual counseling], Counseling Center groups, and other [non-emergency services], and pre-recorded workshops.
-In collaboration with other campus partners, after-hours mental health support is available during the academic year via the [BGSU Crisis Response Team].

 ### Course Assessment: ###
 * 15% Exercises